-Radon gas in Illinois is the number one cause of lung cancer in non-smokers.
+Radon gas in the United States is the number two cause of lung cancer and the number one cause of lung cancer in non-smokers according to the US EPA, UN World Health Organization and University of Illinois.
 Nelson Radon Reduction provides professional radon mitigation services to meet the needs of home owners, real estate professionals, professional builders, schools and commercial building owners.

 Why we have a radon problem